 Avatar MEASUREMENT VIEWER

-AI-powered 3D body scanning app & measurement viewer
+Body scanning app & web measurement dashboard

 Giving everyone access to personal body measurements and a way to share them with others.